Do you accept freshman directly into the Doctorate of Physical Therapy (DPT) Program?

 *Note that 4 credit Physiology with lab and 4 credit Anatomy with lab courses are acceptable substitutions for Human Physiology & Anatomy I & II.

 Additional coursework in the areas of biology of human health and disease, organic chemistry, human development, human genetics, biochemistry, nutrition, and developmental psychology is recommended.
-Applicants should earn a science grade point average (biology, chemistry, math, physics, anatomy and physiology, psychology, statistics) and an overall grade point average of 3.0 or better.
-A cumulative grade point average of 3.3 or better will be required to be competitive.
+Accepted applicants generally earn a cumulative grade point average of 3.3 or greater for prerequisite courses.

 Do graduates of the program earn their license to practice physical therapy?